jhnbyrn/951-KLR-PAGES/ntc_info.md

 ## A quick overview.
 The DME gets temperature info from a sensor that's screwed into the block near the front of the engine.
 It's imersed in the engine coolant.
 Porsche documentation calls this sensor NTC II - that is, negative temperature coefficient 2.
 There's also an NTC I - that's the temperature sensor in the airflow meter.

 The NTC is a thermistor, that is a resistor whose reistance varies with temperature.
 It's wired up to a 5v voltage divider in the DME enclosure, and the output of that voltage divider goes to the ADC (channel 3/pin 1).
-So the program reads a number between 0 a 255 that represents the engine temperature.
+So the program reads a number between 0 and 255 that represents the engine temperature.

 If that was all there was to it, we would just work out a simple formula to convert between 8-bit units and degrees C and call it a day.
 But there's a couple of reasons why it's more complicated than that:

 1. The "negative" part of NTC; the resistance has an inverse relationship with temperature, and this results in higher temperatures appearing as lower voltages at the ADC, which isn't ideal
 2. The relationship between reistance and temperature is highly non-linear.
 This is a much bigger problem than the inverse relationship!

-Next we'll examine these issues in more detail and see they are overcome in the DME>
+Next we'll examine these issues in more detail and see how they are overcome in the DME.

 ## Temperature vs resistance
 A good first step is to vizualize this relationship.
-We have two approaches open to us for this: we can resistance take meaurements from an NTC sensor are various known temperarures, or we can use the info from the Porsche documentation.
+We have two approaches open to us for this: we can resistance take meaurements from an NTC sensor at various known temperarures, or we can use the info from the Porsche documentation.
 Let's do both!

 The DME/KLR Test Plan gives the following resistance ranges for the sensor: